 When it comes to party-ready dips, there are few that can top a good, homemade guacamole.
-The mix of creamy avocado, fresh cilantro (if you’re one of those that hates cilantro, well, we can right here and now agree to disagree), and just the right amount of spice makes guacamole pretty much the perfect thing to put on a chip.
+The mix of creamy avocado, fresh cilantro (if you’re one of those who hate cilantro, well, we can right here and now agree to disagree), and just the right amount of spice makes guacamole pretty much the perfect thing to put on a chip.

-When it comes to our tastes here at The Manual, we love all of the stuff above, but we also love something else equally: putting booze in stuff.
+When it comes to our tastes here at The Manual, we love all of the stuff above, but we also love something else equally: putting booze in our food.
 With that in mind, we took one of our favorite dips and booze-ified it.

 Below, you’ll find a recipe for a tequila-spiked guac that will be the hit at the next party.
 Just make sure you put the tequila in with the other ingredients and not directly into your mouth while making it.

 (That being said, if you want to do that, just make sure you have enough tequila!
 Need some ideas for what bottle of agave to buy?
 Here are some options if you’re looking for a value buy.
 If you’re looking for a sipper to go with your guac, check out these buys.)

 - 2 ripe avocados